somjit101/NLP-CaseStudy-Personalized-Cancer-Diagnosis/README.md

 # NLP CaseStudy - Personalized Cancer Diagnosis
-In this problem statement, a sequence of genetic mutations and clinical evidences, i.e. descriptive texts as recorded by domain experts are used to classify the mutations to conclusive categories, to be used for diagnosis of the patient.
+In this problem statement, a sequence of genetic mutations and clinical evidences, i.e. descriptive texts from research literature as recorded by domain experts are used to classify the mutations to conclusive categories, to be used for diagnosis of the patient.

 ## Overview